fanily/poetriesbookstores/wp-content/plugins/paid-member-subscriptions/readme.txt

 To start simply create a new page and give it an intuitive name(e.g. Member Registration) and add the following shortcode: [pms-register].
 Publish the page and you are done!

-= Shortcodes for Member Registration, Login, Restrict Content and managing Membership Plans = You can use one of the following shortcodes:
+= Shortcodes for Member Registration, Login, Content Restriction and managing Membership Plans = You can use one of the following shortcodes:

 * **[pms-register]** - adds a front-end user registration form where members can sign-up for a membership level